Pear

-Pears are fruits produced and consumed around the world, growing on a tree and are harvested in late summer into mid-autumn.
-The pear tree and shrub are a species of genus Pyrus /ˈpaɪrəs/, in the family Rosaceae, bearing the pomaceous fruit of the same name.
-Several species of pears are valued for their edible fruit and juices, while others are cultivated as trees.
+Pears are a genus of trees, Pyrus /ˈpaɪrəs/, in the family Rosaceae, that bear an edible apple-like fruit of the same name.
+Several species of pears are cultivated for their fruit and juices, while others are grown as ornamental flowering trees.

-The tree is medium-sized and native to coastal and mildly temperate regions of Europe, North Africa, and Asia.
-Pear wood is one of the preferred materials in the manufacture of high-quality woodwind instruments and furniture.
+Pear trees are mostly medium to small-sized, though some grow as shrubs.
+They grow in temperate regions, being native to Asia and distributed across Europe and the mountains of North Africa.
+The wood of pear trees is a preferred material in the manufacture of high-quality woodwind instruments and furniture.

-About 3,000 known varieties of pears are grown worldwide, which vary in both shape and taste.
+About 3,000 varieties of pears are grown worldwide, varying in both shape and taste.
+In 2024, world production of the fruit was about 28 million tonnes, led by China with 76% of the total.
 The fruit is consumed fresh, canned, as juice, dried, or fermented as perry.

 Etymology

-The word pear is probably from the Germanic pera as a loanword of Vulgar Latin pira, the plural of pirum, akin to Greek apios (from Mycenaean ápisos), of Semitic origin (pirâ), meaning "fruit".
-The adjective pyriform or piriform means pear-shaped.
+The word pear comes from Old English pere or peru, from Vulgar Latin pera, from Latin pirum, probably akin to Greek άπιον apion with the same meaning.
+The source is most likely an ancient Mediterranean language, perhaps Semitic.
 The classical Latin word for a pear tree is pirus; pyrus is an alternate form of this word sometimes used in medieval Latin.